pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

-parseString->parse seems like an achievable improvement without breaking backwards compatibility.
+`parseString` -> `parse` seems like an achievable improvement without breaking backwards compatibility.
 It turns out that ParserElement class already has a parse() method, but it is only used internally.

-setResultsName -> setName is not so easily done.
+`setResultsName` -> `setName` is not so easily done.
 ParserElements already have a setName method, and the distinction between the two is subtle:

-. setName - gives a name to the expression itself, and is used in debugging and exception messages
+- setName - gives a name to the expression itself, and is used in debugging and exception messages

-. setResultsName - gives a name to the tokens matched by the expression, and returned in the ParseResults
+- setResultsName - gives a name to the tokens matched by the expression, and returned in the ParseResults

-I too thought setResultsName was a little unwieldy, but could not really come up with a better one.
+I too thought `setResultsName` was a little unwieldy, but could not really come up with a better one.

-SkipTo is another interesting one.
+`SkipTo` is another interesting one.
 I also considered naming it something like 'EverythingUpTo', 'AnythingUntil' but decided SkipTo was close enough, and much shorter than anything else.
 (Readable brevity is also good in an API.
 Shorter names allow a larger gestalt when viewing the code - plus programmers don't really like typing thisIsALongMethodNameThatExplainsExactlyWhatTheFunctionDoes() when doFunction() is close enough.
 But *nix takes this idea to too much of an extreme, with ls,cp,grep,etc.  Brevity and readability are almost always at odds, and sometimes the compromise between the two doesn't satisfy anybody.)